2. Main Functions of NetCrafter

 -

-provided in your input file.
+• Node data: Scales nodes using values provided directly in your input file.

 -